-On Monday I did my Monthly Goals post.
+On Monday I did a post about my Monthly Goals.
 I do one at the start of every month where I list out my goals covering a range of categories.

 If you’ve been following this blog for a while, you will have seen these posts cropping up and they have a very specific format style.
-I recently added to that by including images.
+I recently started including images to these monthly goals blog posts.

 I am all about consistency as I’m sure you’re sick of hearing me say.
 Well, having to recreate the blog post each time with the right format, colour scheme, headers, tags etc takes time.

 I’m big on finding ways to save me time, mainly because I never seem to have enough of it.
-So I wanted to make this process more efficient.
+So I wanted to make this process super-efficient.

 Copying and pasting via the normal way is okay, but doesn’t bring with it the colour scheme or the pictures and it does take a little time.

 So I needed another method.